 6) Connect the male Luer fitting from the calibration syringe assembly to the high pressure female Luer fitting on the side of the ventilator.
 Decrease and maintain the vacuum until a value in the range of 10 to 150 is displayed in the Tidal Volume window.
-Adding a large amount of compliance, such as a test lung, to the calibration syringe assembly, will significantly stabilize the readings during this step.
+If necessary, add a large amount of compliance, such as a test lung, to the calibration syringe assembly, this will significantly stabilize the readings during this step.